-Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices. achieve this.
-The closing letter will set out what we have done to put things right.
-Remedies are logged within the housing system and actions referred to the relevant service are so the lessons loop can be closed.
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
+These can include: Apologising; Acknowledging where things have gone wrong; Yes Policy section 4 - Putting things right and internal training guides If we have identified through the complaints process that something has gone wrong, then we will look to address this and put things right in our response.
+We will ask the customer the resolution that they are seeking for their complaint to help Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; • Changing policies, procedures or practices. achieve this.
+The outcome letter will set out what we have done to put things right.
+Remedies are logged within the ICT system and actions referred to the relevant service are so the lessons loop can be closed.

 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
-Yes Compensation and remedies guidance During the initial triage of the complaint, we work with our customers to clarify the exact nature of the complaint and what is needed to resolve this.
-Only when this is agreed will we assign an impartial investigator.
-Where the outcome is unreasonable, unrealistic and would be unfair to our other customers, we will advise the customer during triage or later in the process when it becomes clear from investigation.
-We monitor learning from previous HO determinations to ensure that our offers are reflective of the situation and expectations.
+Yes Compensation and remedies guidance During the acknowledgement of the complaint, we work with our customers to clarify the exact nature of the complaint and what is needed to resolve this.
+Where the outcome is unreasonable, unrealistic and would be unfair to our other customers, we will advise the customer to ensure their expectations are set.
+We utilise the guidance from the HO and our own internal guidance to offer appropriate redress.
+Each case is considered on its own merit and individual customer circumstances and impact are considered.

 7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
 Any remedy proposed must be followed through to completion.
-Yes Policy section 3.23 The closing letter will set out what we have done to put things right.
-Remedies are logged within the housing system and actions referred to the relevant service are so the lessons loop can be closed.
+Yes Policy section 3 The complaint outcome letter will set out what we have done to put things right.
+Remedies are logged within the ICT system and actions referred to the relevant service are so the lessons loop can be closed.
+The Customer Insight Advisor will remain in contact with the customer to ensure any outstanding actions are resolved to the customers satisfaction.
 7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
 Yes We refer to the Ombudsman's Guidance on remedies and research Ombudsman case reviews for guidance on what is a reasonable redress for residents and have developed our compensation guide on this basis.